 - international visiting researchers

-- Oranga Tamariki staff undertaking research as part of their academic studies
+- Oranga Tamariki kaimahi undertaking research as part of their academic studies

 - researchers employed by government agencies (other than Oranga Tamariki)

 - Before submission, research applications must have full ethics committee approval from a recognised ethics committee.

 - If a research access application is approved, successful research applicants are required to undertake a safety check and sign a confidentiality agreement.
 These will be forwarded to the applicant and need to be completed before research access can proceed.